Meeting and surpassing all audience expectations every day.

 They're just ticked off.

-They're just angry, and they're using their Islamism as the reason.
+And they're using their Islamism as the reason.

-So that's they're not really Islamists.
+So they're not really Islamists.

 They need some ADHD meds.

-They're just too active, and they're mad and they're running around shooting people.
+They're just too active and they're mad and they're running around shooting people.

 And if America didn't have such stupid gun control laws, probably wouldn't have happened in Paris.